What is nepotism?

 Types of nepotism in companies

-We speak of entitlement nepotism when a decision-maker’s friend or family member feels entitled to be hired for a certain role purely based on their relationship with the manager or board member.
+Entitlement nepotism is when a decision-maker’s relative feels entitled to be hired for a certain role purely based on their relationship with a person in power, such as a manager or board member.

-Reciprocal nepotism happens when a higher authority hires a friend or family member, and this person accepts based on aspects such as financial dependency, a better family relationship or cultural norms, e.g. instances where nepotism was deemed acceptable in the past.
+Reciprocal nepotism happens when a decision-maker hires a family member, and this person accepts based on certain factors, such as interdependence (usually financial dependency), a better family relationship or cultural norms that permit such practices.

 Is workplace nepotism illegal?

-Nepotism as such is not illegal in Australia.
-A business owner is certainly entitled to hire their son or daughter, or a family friend, for a role, no matter their qualifications.
+There are no laws explicitly outlawing nepotism in Australia.
+A business owner is certainly entitled to hire their relative for a role, regardless of their qualifications.

-However, although nepotism isn’t illegal in the private sector in Australia, management boards are legally required to disclose any potential conflicts of interest.
+However, although nepotism isn’t illegal, management boards are legally required to disclose any potential conflicts of interest.
 This means that if a new employee or member of the executive team is a relative of someone in a position of power in the company, they need to be upfront about it.

-Keep in mind though that if nepotism or other favouritism is based on discrimination, then it may be breaching Australian anti-discrimination or human rights laws, such as:
+Furthermore, if nepotism or other forms of favouritism are based on discrimination, then it may be in breach of Australian anti-discrimination or human rights laws, such as:

 - Australian Human Right Commission Act 1986